 The provider maintained oversight of the service.
-The provider had completed an annual review into the quality and safety of care and support in the centre.
-In addition, unannounced audits were completed six-monthly in line with the regulations.
+The provider had completed an annual review into the quality and safety of care and support in the centre was completed in November 2021.
+In addition, unannounced audits were completed sixmonthly in line with the regulations.
+The last of which was completed in July 2022.
 These reports identified good practice in the centre and areas for improvement.
-These were addressed and monitored through a centre improvement plan.
+The person in charge completed regular review of the action plans in place to ensure all actions were completed.